MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-webservices-publish-failure-trace.md

 |webserviceRecordId|The ID of the webservice Record.|
 |webserviceRecordName|The name of the webservice Record.|

-## <a name="rt0036"></a>Web service metadata error: Table field name error, the page containing the field with caption '' was skipped.
+## <a name="rt0036"></a>Web service metadata error: Table field name error, the page containing the field with caption '{metaFieldCaption}' was skipped.

 ### General dimensions